 2. Provide unexpected time off.

-Some companies participate in “Summer Fridays” every single year—which are nice, obviously, but not very effective at helping employees feel valued.
+Companies participate in “Summer Fridays” every single year—which are nice, obviously, but not very effective at helping employees feel valued.
 Comparatively, imagine that you announce to your staff that thanks to their incredible hard work in Q3, they will have the entire week of Christmas off as a company-wide holiday.
 That kind of surprise makes PTO seem like a gift from a very appreciative company to its highly-valued staff.

 3. Ask for frequent feedback.